BruceEckel/ClarifyingConcurrency/What are Effects.md

 Numbers 1 and 2 are mixed together: if a transaction takes too long, how do you know whether the database is simply busy or if your request hasn't gotten through because of a network problem?
 And consider number 3: it's often expected that an item might not be there, which means it isn't necessarily an error and should be reported in a different way.

-If you make a call to a database, the result is unpredictable (which means the function you are writing is impure because it that calls the database).
+If you make a call to a database, the result is unpredictable (which means the function you are writing is impure because it calls the database).
 There are a number of effects that must be mitigated.
 Mitigating these effects will not make your function pure, but it can reduce the number of effects that "leak out" into anything that calls your function.

 Effects are a kind of bookkeeping system that allow you to keep track of and mitigate the unpredict abilities in your program.
 An *effect system* provides tools to automate tracking and mitigation, but even if you are not using an effect system it can be useful to think in terms of effects.
 ## Expressing Effects in Code